BOBONA/Just-a-Sample/FEATURES.md

 9. **Mono** mixes the plugin output to mono, averaging the channels.
 This is reflected visually in the waveform views.

-10. The **gain control** controls the plugin's output volume.
+10. The **gain control** scales the plugin's output volume.

 ### Editor and Navigator
 ![Editor and Navigator](Assets/Features/Editor%20and%20Navigator.png)

-Through the **editor** and **navigator** views (top and bottom waveform), JAS enables for modern, powerful navigation.
+Through the **editor** and **navigator** views (top and bottom waveform), JAS enables modern, powerful navigation.
 Enjoy beautiful, fast rendering.
 These views also display active voices.

 The editor allows you to visualize your waveform and adjust the sample playback bounds.
 Use your mousewheel or trackpad to intuitively zoom in/out and move the editor view around the loaded sample.
 Modifier keys adjust the response.